 Advanced organic chemistry II

-The course includes advanced modules dealing much more with organic chemistry under the following headings:
+This first level includes also advanced modules dealing much more with organic chemistry under the following headings:

 Advanced Organic Chemistry Topics is an intensive program designed to delve into the intricacies of organic chemistry beyond the basic principles.
 Building upon the foundation of organic chemistry, this program explores advanced topics the use of structure and theory to study organic reaction mechanisms, including stereochemical features such as conformation and stereoelectronic effects; reaction dynamics, isotope effects, and molecular orbital theory applied to pericyclic and photochemical reactions; and special reactive intermediates such as carbenes, carbanions, and free radicals.